pizzalover125/hackboard/JOURNAL.md

 Once I woke up, I did my morning routine and got straight to KiCad.
 I was determined to finish the keyboard.
 I routed a couple more times and eventually got it!
 It was SOOOOOOOOOOOOOOOOOOOO rewarding.
 My design is pretty simple as it uses a ton of vias.
 The image I put below resembles multiple hours of blood, sweat, and tears /hj.
 The case was a breeze.
 It's super simple with a sandwich design like HackPad.

 ![image](https://github.com/user-attachments/assets/98549919-16a8-41cf-b534-abf830c8de1c)

+6/X/25 (I lost the dates)
+I decided to completely redesign my project to avoid using PCBA.
+I had to reroute everything FROM SCRATCH, but it was wayyyyy easier.
+I used an Orpheus Pico, as I already have one at hand.
+I'm also using this interesting layout thats sort of like a split keyboard with a numpad in the middle.
+That's pretty much the most interesting thing of my keyboard.
+I also redesigned the case.
+I wanted to have intruded text, but turns out that's next to impossible.